Today is International Women’s Day, the 110-year-old celebration that first took place in the United States in 1911.

-From our nation’s willingness to elect a president who is on tape bragging about sexual assault over clearly superior and more qualified woman candidates, to a disrespectful 23 percent wage gap between men and women, it is clear that we have a very long way to go.
+From our nation’s willingness to elect a former president who is on tape bragging about sexual assault over clearly superior and more qualified woman candidates, to a disrespectful 23 percent wage gap between men and women, it is clear that we have a very long way to go.

 Players feel respected, heard and motivated after reaching an amicable agreement with the league which offers the following: